devAlq/heap-project/README.md

 # Heap project

 ### Objective
-The project's main focus is understanding heap.
+The project's main focus is on understanding the heap data structure.

 ### Problem
-Create a min-heap class to store the following integer [50, 42, 98, 20, 30].
+Create a min-heap class to store the following integer values [50, 42, 98, 20, 30].

 ### Implementation
 - Create a min-heap class of integers called `MinHeap` with the following operations: `insert()`, `delete()`, `peek()`, and `extract()`.